brianrahula/binus-laundry/README.md

-# laundry
+# Laundry

-A Developer Student Club project.
+A project to help BINUS Square boarders to get the info about their laundry queue.

 ## Getting Started